-The vendor’s intention is to trick the receiver into ordering new, perhaps unnecessary posters with the attached form.
+The vendor’s intention is to trick you into ordering new (perhaps unnecessary) posters with the attached form.
 However, you and/or your locations should not purchase the new poster set, as the sender does not actually know any of your company details or compliance needs.
 Too often, receivers will submit payment in fear of non-compliance and receive a poster that doesn’t meet their needs.

 ‘Open Immediately’ Letter to Individual Locations

-Companies with multiple locations are challenged with managing labor law poster updates across state, county and city jurisdiction, which can be further complicated by the “Open Immediately” scam.
+Companies with many locations across U.S. are challenged with managing labor law poster updates across multiple jurisdictions, which can be further complicated by the “Open Immediately” scam.

-This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message (email, mail, etc.) with a non-compliance fine warning inside.
+This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message with a noncompliance fine warning inside.

-It’s common for locations to fall for this scam, as these messages often pass for communications from their company’s corporate office.
-Locations believe the warning is valid and must purchase whatever poster is offered in the communication.
+It’s common for locations to fall for this scam, as these messages often attempt to mimic communication from their company’s corporate office.
+Locations believe the warning is valid and feel the need to purchase whatever poster is offered in the communication.

 The Fake Audit

 Recently, a few companies have told us about a new type of vendor scare tactic – the fake audit.

-Basically, this happens when an “auditor” visits an individual location, explaining he/she was sent from the “state agency” to audit their labor law posters.
-He/she then issues a poster requirements form with a fake agency name and a list of posters the location needs to buy, along with an order form.
+Basically, this happens when an “auditor” visits an individual location, explaining he/she was sent from a “state agency” to audit their labor law posters.
+The individual then issues a poster-requirements form with a fake agency name and a list of posters the location needs to buy, along with an order form.

 Many location managers fall for this seemingly legitimate scam.
 To prevent it, educate your locations on your vendor and what is included in the labor law poster compliance programs.
 Also, ask your location managers to inform your company’s corporate compliance team when a surprise audit occurs.
 That way, you can determine whether it is a fake or real audit.